Mattyelele/Project-Japan/README.md

-This tool uses the MetroFramework for the design and uses MW2Lib, PS3Lib and PS3Tmapi_net
+This tool uses the MetroFramework for the design and uses MW2Lib and PS3Lib